TokaMark: A Comprehensive Benchmark for MAST Tokamak Plasma Models: : A MAST Benchmark

-The tasks in Group 1 define a suite of reconstruction problems where the objective is to infer plasma equilibrium---its shape, boundaries, and various properties---from instantaneous magnetic measurements.
-The targets of the three tasks in this group span multiple modalities from scalar parameters (Task 1-1) to full plasma contour (Task 1-2) and two-dimensional representations of the poloidal magnetic flux (Task 1-3).
-The inputs of the tasks are identical and use magnetic diagnostics and actuator coil currents.
+Group 1 defines a suite of reconstruction problems where the objective is to infer plasma equilibrium---its shape, boundaries, and various properties---from magnetic diagnostics and coil currents.
+The targets of this group span multiple modalities from scalar parameters (Task 1-1) to full plasma contour (Task 1-2) and two-dimensional representations of the poloidal magnetic flux (Task 1-3).

-Equilibrium reconstruction is a foundational operation in tokamak experiments, performed routinely after every plasma discharge and forming the basis of essentially all downstream analysis.
-Traditionally, equilibrium is reconstructed by solving an inverse boundary-value problem governed by the Grad–Shafranov equation that describes the balance of magnetohydrodynamic force in axisymmetric plasmas.
-These solvers, like EFIT++ \cite{APPEL20181}, require multiple iterations for convergence and rely on parameterized assumptions about plasma profiles, making it challenging to deploy them in real time.
+Equilibrium reconstruction is performed routinely after every plasma discharge, traditionally by solving an inverse boundary-value problem governed by the Grad–Shafranov equation that describes the balance of magnetohydrodynamic force in axisymmetric plasmas.
+Solvers such as EFIT++ \citep{APPEL20181} require iterative convergence and parameterized profile assumptions, limiting real-time deployment.
+Group 1 evaluate whether models can \textbf{infer equilibrium} directly from raw diagnostics, providing fast, numerics-free surrogates for both offline feedback and real-time control.